 Washington DC has a wide variety of movie theaters ranging from large screen stadium-style to intimate independently operated venues.
 Learn all about the theaters.
-Find out what's playing, get show times and purchase tickets online for movies in Washington DC.
+Find out what's playing, get showtimes and purchase tickets online for movies in Washington DC.

 Recliner seating and reserved seating is available.

 AMC Loews Uptown - 3426 Connecticut Ave.
 NW Washington, DC.
 The historic theater, located in Cleveland Park, dates back to 1936.

-The Angelika serves as special event venue at the year round indoor market that features a mix of retail, restaurants, entertainment, and more.
+Angelika Popu-Up Film Center - Union Market, 550 Penn St. NE Washington DC.
+The Angelika serves as special event venue at the year-round indoor market that features a mix of retail, restaurants, entertainment, and more.

-E Street Cinema is a modern movie theater with state-of-the art film presentation, stadium seating, Dolby Digital sound, upscale concessions and an espresso bar.
+E Street Cinema is a modern movie theater with state-of-the-art film presentation, stadium seating, Dolby Digital sound, upscale concessions and an espresso bar.